 It had been just passed a year since the outbreak and Billy was bitten by a zombie at school.
 Although he killed his parents and his grandpa for their flesh and brains, he still loved them and remembered the good times instead of the chaos that the world had become.
 He didn’t want to kill them, but the zombie virus grew too strong.
 Billy knew that eventually the virus would decay his body and he would slowly deteriorate, but he wanted to spend every last second he had with his family.

-Billy’s grandpa wanted to be near them and keep them for as long as he could, so he would only feed Billy small pieces at a time.
+Billy’s grandpa wanted to be near him for as long as he could, so he used restraints to keep him at bay and would only feed Billy small pieces at a time.
 Just enough to satiate his zombie desires.
 Unfortunately, a few days ago, Grandpa came too close.
-Billy bit his grandpa during a feeding.
+Billy bit his bit him during a feeding.
 He was horrified at what he had done.
 However, just as he did as a child, Billy tried to emulate what his grandpa had done.